 Background – GEMS Founders School Al Mizhar

 GEMS Founders School Al Mizhar is a relatively new British curriculum school which opened in September 2018.
-Through a sensitive, gradual launch, the school is currently open to Year 11 (March 2021) and will complete its opening to all-through Year 13 provision by 2023.
+Through a sensitive, gradual launch, the school is currently open to Year 11 (March 2021) and will complete its opening to all-through Year 13 provision this year (2023).
 The school offers the complete British, English National Curriculum founded curriculum running from EYFS through IGCSE to gold standard British A’ Levels.
 The school has been built ground-up to replicate the original GEMS Founders School Dubai model of education, successfully founded in Al Barsha.

 The school is located in Al Mizhar 1, the location chosen by GEMS Education because of its easy accessibility for parents seeking a British school within the Mirdif area of Dubai.
 GEMS responded to calls by parents for a British school in an area known for the multiplicity of its primary schools – and lack of high quality all-through slipstream schools.
 Many parents historically found themselves having to move out-of-area, to their considerable frustration.
 Access is excellent from the Khawaneej Road and the school draws its role from Mirdif, Muhaisanah, Al Warqaa, Al Qusais, Al Khawaneej and further afield – this is a very popular school; more on why below.